Close

 Ducks

 Ducks are farmed for both their meat and eggs in New Zealand and ducklings raised for meat have similar welfare concerns as chickens and turkeys bred for meat.
-Each bird shooting season, these beautiful waterfowl face death and injury.
+Each bird shooting season, these innocent animals face injury and death.

 Live export trade